Alcohol in Australia: Public drunkenness

 Victoria and Queensland are the only states that still have a specific offence of public drunkenness, a charge that a royal commission found disproportionately affected Aboriginal people.
 In the other states and territories, a person must also be behaving in a disorderly or offensive manner to be charged with an offence.
 On 22 August 2019, Victoria announced plans to decriminalise public drunkenness and to treat alcohol use disorder as a health issue.

 In Victoria being "drunk in a public place" and "drunk and disorderly in a public place" are separate offences contained in the Summary Offences Act 1966 which have their own power of arrest.
 Recent changes to legislation allow police to issue an infringement notice for these offences in addition to the traditional method of charging and bailing the offender to the Magistrates' Court.
 The current fine attached to the infringement notice is $590 for a first offence and $1,100 for a subsequent offence.
 A person arrested for being drunk or drunk and disorderly is held at the Melbourne Custody Centre or the cells at a police station or placed in the care of a friend or relative.

 Public drunkenness was decriminalised in New South Wales (1979), and the Northern Territory, and in South Australia (1984).
 In New South Wales police have the discretion to issue "on the spot" fines or infringement notices for "drunk in public", a fine that costs the individual over $480 (4 penalty units).
 Community Legal Centres across the state complain about these fines and the impact it has had on various vulnerable members of the community, including young people, the homeless and minority groups.
 As an example, a "drunk and disorderly" fine in New South Wales starts at $550.
 As of February 2009, local councils in New South Wales are not allowed to charge people who drink in alcohol-free zones; they are only permitted to confiscate the alcohol of the intoxicated person.

 Alcohol-related organisations

 The Australian Hotels Association represents hoteliers around Australia.
 It was established in 1839.
-The Brewers Association of Australia and New Zealand was set up to advocate on behalf of brewers in both countries.
+The Brewers Association of Australia and New Zealand was set up to advocate on behalf of brewers in both countries. and the Independent Brewers Association.

 Drinkwise is an industry funded organisation that funds alcohol-related research and conducts public education activities.
 Ocsober is an Australian fundraising initiative that encourages people to give up alcohol for the month of October.